stdlib-js/stdlib/docs/contributing/FAQ.md

 ## What should I do if linting on my commits fails because my headings or lines exceed the maximum permissible length?

-Consider whether the heading can be shortened by renaming variables (e.g., changing `strideX` to `sx`).
+Consider whether the heading/line can be shortened by renaming variables (e.g., changing `strideX` to `sx`).
 If shortening is not possible, disable the lint rule at the top level using:

 - For Javascript Files